 The sanctuary has been designed with arching art glass windows along its side walls, and a rose window above the altar.
 Sanctuary seating will be moveable to allow the space to be used for a variety of church activities.

 Less than 5 percent of the site will be occupied by the building, thereby allowing for large setbacks from neighboring properties and an extensive landscaped buffer.
 The site plan calls for 130 parking spaces with access to and from Anderson Hill Road.

-“Since Trinity Church first came to the Harrison-Rye area over 15 years ago, we have been meeting in rented space while looking to establish a permanent home.
+“Since Trinity Church first came to the Harrison-Rye area over 15 years ago, we have been meeting in rented space while looking to establish a permanent home which can fit an LED Screen for Church.
 We’ve explored a myriad of options and locations in the Sound Shore area but none have proven suitable.
 We finally concluded that building our own church is the best option,” said Chapman.

 The roots of Trinity Church trace to Redeemer Presbyterian in Manhattan.
 As the congregation of the “mother church” there grew, the decision was made to open a second church in the Sound Shore area.
 Trinity Presbyterian began in Rye with six couples from Westchester who were parishioners at Redeemer.

 With the continued growth of the Harrison-based church, a new Trinity Presbyterian congregation was similarly started this past summer in Hastings-on-Hudson.
 The current attendance of Trinity Rivertowns Church is around 70 people, which draws from the Rivertowns area, including some parishioners who had been attending services with the Harrison congregation.